PrashantVIT1/LearnCPP/D-DivideAndConquerAlgorithms/README.md

 - Breaking the problem into smaller sub-problems.
 - Solving the sub-problems.
 - Combining them to get the desired output.

+## Pow(x,n)
+- It is the function that is capable of calculation power of a

 ## Merge Sort